SalamOsman/Microarray-gene-expression-analysis-workflow-in-R/README.md

 # Preparing the microarray dataset downloaded from NASA GeneLab

 Download the microarray dataset (GLDS-3) from the provided url path (https://genelab-data.ndc.nasa.gov/genelab/static/media/dataset/GLDS-3_microarray_E-GEOD-23880.raw.1.zip?version=1) and uncompress it in a local repository.
 Before starting the analysis, remove samples with accession series (GSM588931-GSM588936 and GSM588940-GSM588945) because these are samples are from larval stages of D. melanogaster.
+The final dataset will contain a total of 6 samples of which half will be ground control and half will be space flight studies.

 ## Note: the step for analysis of microarray data from NASA GeneLab is similar to the NCBI-GEO.